PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 If you want to remove a plugin you need to be careful.
 Before you remove the plugin from the server, you need to ensure that the plugin is not in use in any of your Hardware items and the dashboard as this may cause errors and can prevent the server from starting
 {% endhint %}

-To remove or better disable the plugin from the cbpi server, just type in case of the cbpi4-pt100x plugin:
+To remove the plugin from the cbpi server, just type in case of the cbpi4-pt100x plugin:

 ```
-cbpi remove cbpi4-pt100x
+sudo pip3 uninstall cbpi4-pt100x
 ```

 ## How to show the active plugins?